TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 <img alttext="A document printed from TPP's SystmOne, with overlapping text" src="https://raw.githubusercontent.com/Fdawgs/ydh-toc-itk3/master/docs/images/example_overlapping.png" width="480">

 Multiple Dorset-based GP practices have reported back one or more of these issues since 2018-10-09.
-Attempts to rectify this on YDH's end proved unsuccessful and so this was raised with Dorset CCG on 2020-06-19 for them to raise with TPP.
+Attempts to rectify this on YDH's end proved unsuccessful and so this was raised with [Dorset CCG](https://www.dorsetccg.nhs.uk/) on 2020-06-19 for them to raise with TPP.
-At the time of writing (2021-09-27) this has still not been resolved.
+At the time of writing (2021-09-27), this has still not been resolved.

 It was [noticed in an article in Digital Health](https://www.digitalhealth.net/2020/08/clinical-patient-discharge-summaries-soon-to-be-sent-electronically-to-gps/) that TPP was trialling the support of FHIR resources in Dorset, and so we are hoping that migrating to NHS Digital's Transfer of Care and ITK3 FHIR resources will resolve the aforementioned issues and, if not, at least future proof us for the eventual full migration to the HL7 FHIR standards.